 Ensure reasonable access to rights-of-way for all providers consistent with federal and state laws.
-Require notification to the city prior to a utility's maintenance or removal of vegetation compliance with the City's permitting process for any activity within city right-of-way. {Suggested by Engineering staff}
+Require compliance with the City's permitting process for any activity within city right-of-way.

-Ensure that utilities are provided consistent with applicable rules, regulations and prudent utility practices.
+Ensure that utilities are provided consistent with applicable rules, regulations, and prudent utility practices.